Saturday, October 22, 2011

 At last, some single track!

 Today, I ride the Tanbark Trail -- a hiking trail that runs from the plateau down to the Allegheny River.
 This is still early spring in the Allegheny Forest.
 Only two weeks ago they had eight inches of snow here.
-Despite a trail covered in autumn's leaves and winter's branches, the ride is exhilarating as I glide through the trees benefiting from the general downhill slope.
+Despite a trail covered in autumn's leaves and winter's branches, the ride is exhilarating as I glide through the trees benefiting from a gentile downhill slope.

 Spring arrives late in the Allegheny Mountains

-Soon the Tanbark Trail becomes a too steep and rocky.
+Soon the Tanbark Trail becomes steep and rocky.
 I dismount and walk the remaining mile or so to the river.

 At the river, I know there is no way I can ride back up the Tanbark Trail.
 Instead I follow the river road looking for a gravel road going up and east.
-After some wandering around and some hellacious climbs I discover a fantastic forest road, FS-119, that winds along the Hickory Creek Wilderness Area and right back to the car (route).
+After some wandering around and a hellacious climb, I discover a fantastic forest road, FS-119, that winds along the Hickory Creek Wilderness Area and right back to the car.
 Here the Allegheny Forest is preserved for outdoor recreation and is undeniably beautiful.

 300+ year old White Pine, Hearts Content National Scenic Area